rydmike/adaptive_theme_demo/README.md

   }
 ```

-The above definitions were getters for the static order status color token values.
-We can also add helper methods that get the same order status related colors from our theme extension, that are then harmonized to the theme's primary color.
+The above definitions are getters for the static order status color token values.
+We can also add helper methods that get the same order status related colors from our theme extension, that are also harmonized to the theme's primary color.

 ```dart
   /// Returns the color associated with the order status.
 Uses